Fairport Convention

-The band was reformed by Nicol, Pegg, and Mattacks in 1985, joined by Maartin Allcock (guitar, mandolin, keys, vocals) and Ric Sanders (fiddle, keyboards), and they have remained active since.
+The band was reformed by Nicol, Pegg, and Mattacks in 1985, joined by Maartin Allcock (guitar, mandolin, keys, vocals) and Ric Sanders (fiddle, keyboards), and they have remained active since that time.
 Allcock was replaced by Chris Leslie (mandolin, violin, vocals) in 1996, and Gerry Conway replaced Mattacks in 1998.
-Conway departed in 2022, owing to Motor Neurone Disease which would claim his life in 2024, and Mattacks returned on a part-time basis.
-The group currently alternate between tours where Mattacks features and acoustic tours with just Nicol, Pegg, Sanders and Leslie.
-Their 29th studio album, Shuffle and Go was released in 2020, and they continue to headline Cropredy each year.
+Conway departed in 2022, owing to Motor Neuron Disease (which went on to claim his life in 2024), and Mattacks returned on a part-time basis.
+The group currently alternate between tours in which Mattacks features, and acoustic tours with just Nicol, Pegg, Sanders and Leslie.
+Their 29th studio album, Shuffle and Go, was released in 2020, and they continue to headline Cropredy each year.

 Despite little mainstream success – their only top 40 single being "Si Tu Dois Partir", a French-language cover of the Dylan song "If You Gotta Go, Go Now" from Unhalfbricking – Fairport Convention remain highly influential in British folk rock and British folk in general.
 Liege & Lief was named the "Most Influential Folk Album of All Time" at the BBC Radio 2 Folk Awards in 2006, and Pegg's playing style, which incorporates jigs and reels into his basslines, has been imitated by many in the folk rock and folk punk genres.
-Additionally, many former members went on to form or join other notable groups in the genre, including Fotheringay, Steeleye Span, and the Albion Band; along with solo careers, most notably Thompson and Denny.
+Additionally, many former members went on to form or join other notable groups in the genre (including Fotheringay, Steeleye Span, and the Albion Band), along with having solo careers – most notably those of Thompson and Denny.
 Sandy Denny, now regarded as being amongst Britain's finest female singer-songwriters, died in 1978; her song "Who Knows Where the Time Goes?" – recorded by Fairport on Unhalfbricking – became a signature song for herself and the band.

 History

 Origins

-Bassist Ashley Hutchings met guitarist Simon Nicol in North London in 1966 when they both played in the Ethnic Shuffle Orchestra.
+Bassist Ashley Hutchings met guitarist Simon Nicol in north London in 1966 when they both played in the Ethnic Shuffle Orchestra.
 They rehearsed on the floor above Nicol's father's medical practice in a house called "Fairport" in Muswell Hill – on the same street where Ray and Dave Davies of the Kinks grew up.
 The house lent its name to the group they formed together as Fairport Convention in 1967 with Richard Thompson on guitar and Shaun Frater on drums.
-After their initial performance at St Michael's Church Hall in Golders Green on 27 May 1967, they had their first of many line-up changes as one member of the audience, drummer Martin Lamble, convinced the band that he could do a better job than Frater and replaced him.
+After their initial performance at St Michael's Church Hall in Golders Green on 27 May 1967, they had their first of many line-up changes as one member of the audience, drummer Martin Lamble, convinced the band that he could do a better job than Frater, and replaced him.
 They soon added a female singer, Judy Dyble, which gave them a distinctive sound among the many London bands of the period.